Home Amps/DACS FiiO K7 Review – An Improvement Over The K5 Pro?

 Stuart Charles here, HomeStudioBasics.com helping YOU make sound decisions leading to a beautiful audio experience that will make you fall in love with music (NOT gear) all over again, so…

-Today’s review of the K7 will cover everything: build, features, sound, a comparison to the K5 Pro, a guide on how to run DSD files, and more.
+Today’s review of the K7 will cover everything: build, features, sound, a comparison to the K5 Pro, and more.

 By the end of this article, you should have a clear idea of what it is, how it sounds, what it’s capable of, and if it’s ultimately worth a purchase based on features, versatility, and more.